-The general idea here supports that most people want old windows to be replaced with more energy efficient products when the time comes.
+The general idea here supports that most people want old windows to be replaced with more energy efficient products when the consumer chooses.
 The participants of the existing replacement EERO window language didn't want anyone in the field to get into the minute details of inches here or there as long as the product had the equal or greater window opening area with the new product.

-That last part of this CCP, includes a pointer to the section that addresses the replacement window requirements involved in change of occupancy in IRC Section R319.7.1. which is an important pointer to the replacement windows involved in a change of occupancy.
+That last part of this CCP, includes a pointer to the section that addresses the replacement window requirements involved in change of occupancy in IRC Section R319.7.1. which is an important pointer to the replacement windows involved in a change of occupancy and is further addressed in a separate Co-CCP.